 Clarion University of Pennsylvania

 Now well into its second century of service to the people of Pennsylvania, Clarion University has successively been Carrier Seminary, a state normal school, a state teachers’ college, a state college, and beginning July 1, 1983, a university in the Pennsylvania State System of Higher Education.
 Each phase of this development has marked a stage in the continuing effort of the institution to respond to the educational needs and aspirations of increasing numbers of students.

-Clarion University combines its academic tradition of excellence with online educational technology to provide programs that are ACCREDITED.
-ACCESSIBLE.
-ANYWHERE.
-Clarion has been offering classes off Clarion Campus using a variety of technologies since 1996.
-There are more than five graduate degree programs available fully online.
-The courses required to support these degrees meet the same curricular and instructional standards and are aught by the same faculty as classes delivered on the Clarion Campus.
+Clarion University, combines its academic tradition of excellence with online educational technology to provide programs that are—accredited and accessible anywhere.
+Clarion has been offering classes off the Clarion Campus using a variety of technologies since 1996.
+There are currently several undergraduate degree and certificate programs available fully online.
+The courses required to support these degrees meet the same curricular and instructional standards and are taught by the same faculty as classes delivered on the Clarion Campus.
 As a result,

 the degree you earn online through the Online Programs offers the same quality and accreditation as a degree you would earn through the university’s traditional on-campus program.
 All classes are delivered over the Internet and are designed to allow students flexibility to complete their course work at times convenient to them.
 Students also have access to extensive online resources including online library materials and databases.

 Information on the availability of specific degrees online is indicated under each of the degree program areas.
 A list of current course offering and online undergraduate programs is available on the Web at www.clarion.edu/virtualcampus.